Artanisx/artanisx.github.io/LavaGolf/beta-patch-notes.md

 * (I) The help text for the **GROUND DASH** is now fixed.
 Due to a bug it showed a copy of the description of the AIR BRAKE.
 The actual description for the GROUN DASH is: "The ball rolls forward, allowing the player to try to collect more X Spheres or to avoid falling from a platform.
 There are a finite amount of charges, but they get replenished each time you land.
 Usable only on the ground".
 * (I) The game levels are now called "COURSES" (it's a golf game after all) to avoid any confusion with player levels.
 * (I) When you mouse over on a button in the Main Menu the lightning effect is now more pronounced.
-* The text "Press any key to start!" in the Loading Screen for the very first level has been changed to make it more readable.
+* (I) The text "Press any key to start!" in the Loading Screen for the very first level has been changed to make it more readable.
 * (I) Added explanation on the number of shoots for each level in the Game Help screen.
-* Updated the game help desciptions mentioning "forward" with "the direction you're aiming" to avoid confusion.
+* (I) Updated the game help desciptions mentioning "forward" with "the direction you're aiming" to avoid confusion.
 * (I) Added more elements to the Help Screen guide, including the UI element for Lava Rings, X Spheres and the Shoots.
 * (I) Added a Video Guide in the Help Screen to show you the ropes of Lava Golf.
 The video can be played in full screen / switched back clicking on the video itself.
 Make sure to check it out!
 * (I) UI element for Air Brake and Ground Dash are now swapped.
 Air Brake is now in the bottom right, while Ground Dash is now in the bottom left corner of the innate skills UI.